underscoreio/underscoreio/src/_posts/2018-07-10-bridges-elm-scala.md

 //          ("type", Encode.string "ShapeGroup") ]
 ```

-The [Bridges][1] codebase includes several examples of different ADTs along with expected output for each.
+The Bridges codebase includes several examples of different ADTs along with expected output for each.
 Check the tests, specifically `JsonDecoderSpec` and `JsonEncoderSpec`, for more information.

-# Creating complete module files
+## Creating complete Elm modules

-TODO: YOU ARE HERE

-So far we have built fragments in `Elm` based on our `Scala` types.
-To compile this code we need we to join the fragments and add the required imports.
+To compile the Elm code we've produced so far, we need we to join the fragments and add the required imports.
 Bridges' Elm module provides another method to help with this:

-* `buildFile[L](module: String, dec: Declaration)` returns a pair of `Strings`: a file name and the contents of the file.
+* `buildFile[L](module: String, decls: List[Declaration])` returns a pair of `Strings`: a file name and the contents of the file.

 `buildFile` uses the other methods discussed above to provide a convient, batteries-included way of generating Elm code.
 Let's see an example based on an ADT we have used on this post: